swolmer/athena-rag-api/INTEGRATION_GUIDE.md

 ## 📁 Required Files for GitHub Upload

-To deploy this system, upload these files to your repository:
+To deploy this complete medical AI system, upload these files to your repository:

-### Core Integration Files
+### ✅ Core Integration Files (Frontend)
-- `athen-ai-client.js` - JavaScript API client library
+- `athen-ai-client.js` - JavaScript API client library with fine-tuning support
 - `runpod-automation-integration.js` - Automated training pipeline
-- `frontend-integration.html` - Standalone demo interface
+- `frontend-integration.html` - Standalone demo interface with fine-tuning UI
-- `INTEGRATION_GUIDE.md` - This documentation
+- `INTEGRATION_GUIDE.md` - This comprehensive documentation

-### Backend Files (Already in Repository)
+### ✅ Backend Files (RunPod Server)
-- `main_script_orgid.py` - Main RunPod API server
+- `main_script_orgid.py` - Main RunPod API server with fine-tuning endpoints
-- `requirements.txt` - Python dependencies
+- `requirements.txt` - Python dependencies (version conflicts fixed)
 - `README.md` - Project documentation

-### Optional Enhancement Files
+### ✅ Documentation Files
 - `COMPLETE_SETUP_GUIDE.md` - Comprehensive setup instructions
-- Any custom CSS/styling files for your branding
+- `DEPLOYMENT_NOTES.md` - Deployment and troubleshooting guide

+### 🔧 Fixed Version Conflicts
+The `requirements.txt` has been updated to resolve:
+- ✅ **spacy version conflict**: Downgraded from 3.7.4 to 3.6.1 for scispacy compatibility
+- ✅ **Fine-tuning dependencies**: Added peft, trl, bitsandbytes, datasets for advanced training
+- ✅ **All dependencies verified**: Compatible versions for production deployment

+### 📤 GitHub Upload Checklist
+Before uploading to GitHub:

+1. **Verify RunPod URL**: Update all example URLs in documentation with your actual RunPod endpoint
+2. **Test fine-tuning**: Ensure `/fine-tune` and `/evaluate` endpoints work correctly
+3. **Organization IDs**: Update example organization IDs in documentation
+4. **Security**: Remove any API keys or sensitive information from code
+5. **README**: Update README.md with your specific deployment instructions

+### 🚀 Ready for Production
+Your system now includes:
+- ✅ **RAG capabilities** for document-based Q&A
+- ✅ **Fine-tuning system** for improved model performance
+- ✅ **Evaluation framework** for quality assurance
+- ✅ **Complete automation** from upload to deployment
+- ✅ **Organization isolation** for multi-tenant deployment
+- ✅ **Version-compatible dependencies** for smooth installation

 Need help?
 The API is already running and ready to use! 🚀